yuroyoro/lambda_driver/README.md

 ```

 if context-function does not given,
-default behaivior is compose function with checking g(x) is mzoro
+default behaivior is compose function with checking g(x) is mzero

 if g(x) is mzero, it does not call self and return g(x),
 otherwise returns f(g(x)).